Property Valuation Tips: Real Estate Investing

 Similar, but not exactly the same, as the direct capitalization approach.
 It’s up to Andy’s best judgment which is the more appropriate and accurate calculation in this case.

-Costs include the acquisition costs (purchase price, closing costs), cost to renovate the house (materials, labor, and other scope of work costs), and soft costs (such as carrying costs and other non-renovation costs).
+Costs include the acquisition costs (purchase price, closing costs), the cost to renovate the house (materials, labor, and other scope of work costs), and soft costs (such as carrying costs and other non-renovation costs).

 But most relevantly here, flippers need to be able to estimate the ARV accurately.

 For single-family homes to be flipped to homebuyers, investors can nearly always use the comparable sales approach as their real estate valuation method, both for the current value and the ARV.
-The appraiser will also follow this approach when the flipper or lender orders the house appraisal to first buy the property.
+The appraiser will also follow this approach when the flipper or lender orders the house appraisal first to buy the property.

-As a crude shorthand, flippers can use the 70% rule to determine how much they should offer on a property, based on their costs and the ARV.
+As a crude shorthand, flippers can use the 70% rule to determine how much they should offer on a property based on their costs and the ARV.

 Final word